rsr1510/Cryptography/README.md

 12. **Route Cipher**
     * A transposition cipher that reads text along specific routes in a grid.
-    * Parameters: Number of rows, number of columns, route type (spiral, zigzag, or columns)
+    * Parameters: Number of rows, number of columns, route type (spiral, zigzag, or columns; in this program, it is set to columns by default)

 13. **Myszkowski Cipher**
     * A columnar transposition cipher using a keyword with potentially repeated letters.